Facebook (FB) Q1 2017 Results - Earnings Call Transcript

 This is part of making the camera the first augmented reality platform.
 We want to give developers the power to build all kinds of AR tools in the camera so more people can experience augmented reality on their phone.
 Creating the first open camera platform is a huge step forward, and we're excited to keep pushing augmented reality forward.

 We also expanded the Stories format to give people more new ways to share.
 Instagram Stories now has more than 200 million daily active people using it.
 And just a couple months after we launched it, WhatsApp Status has more than 175 million daily active people using it.
-More recently, we also rolled out Messenger Day in Facebook Stories, and we're going to keep putting video at the center of all these services.
+More recently, we also rolled out Messenger Day and Facebook Stories, and we're going to keep putting video at the center of all these services.

 Over the next five years, we're going build ecosystems around our products that a lot of people are already using.
 I put live video in this category.
 Last month we announced that one in every five Facebook videos is a live broadcast.
 And over the past year, daily watch time for Facebook Live broadcasts has grown by more than four times.

 This year we also gave people the ability to go live in 360.
 Messenger is in this category too.
-And we just announced that 1.2 billion people are using Messenger every month.
+And we just announced that 1.2 billion people use Messenger every month.
 At F8, we launched the second generation of our Messenger platform and introduced the Discover tab to make it easier to find the best experiences quickly.

-Finally, over the next 10 years, we're developing consumer use cases around technologies that are a big part of our future, but it won't be a part of our business, a big part of the business for a while.
+Finally, over the next 10 years, we're developing consumer use cases around technologies that are a big part of our future, but won't be a part of our business, a big part of the business for a while.
 On the connectivity side, in April we successfully simultaneously beamed 16 gigabits of data in each direction between a location on the ground and a Cessna aircraft circling more than 7 kilometers away.
 Eventually, we're going to use this technology along with Aquila, our solar powered plane that we're building, to beam Internet to parts of the world that currently don't have access.

 In virtual reality, we launched Facebook Spaces, the first social VR platform that lets you create your own avatar and hang out with your friends.
 And we also released the Facebook 360 app for Gear VR that makes it easier to discover and experience in 360 photos and videos.
 And we continue to ship RIFT and Touch to people everywhere and deliver a strong content ecosystem across both RIFT and Gear VR.

 As people share more video, as we explore more things like augmented reality, and as we build more tools to keep our community safe, we're going to keep investing aggressively in the infrastructure that we need to grow and serve our community.
-That's why we announced that our next two data centers will be built into Odense, Denmark and Papillion, Nebraska.
+That's why we announced that our next two data centers will be built in Odense, Denmark and Papillion, Nebraska.

 We've made some good progress.
 We have a lot more to do to help build community and connect the world.
 I want to thank everyone in our community, our teams, our partners, and all of you for being a part of this journey with us.